Keluro/Office365-AddinWeb-SignInSample/Docs/GetStarted.md

 - Now you should be abled to log-in in the web app by browsing *https://localhost:44301* (by pass browser security warning about the self signed certificate).
 Note that, if you use the default Azure AD application provided when checkouting this repository, then you have to use port 44301 to serve your website locally.

 ## Open the add-in

+- Make sure the local server is still running and serving on port 44301.
 - Open your Office 365 OWA (Outlook Web Access) at *mail.office365.com*

 - Go to *Options (gear icon) > Manage add-ins* and click *Click here to add custom add-ins*